 The Dan Maskell Tennis Trust

-Grants are available for up to £1,500 to help disabled people in the UK to play tennis through the purchase of wheelchairs and tennis equipment.
+Grants are available to help disabled people in the UK to play tennis through the purchase of wheelchairs and tennis equipment.
 They also have grants for coaching.

-The deadline for this season is 21st June 2022 with further dates to be announced.
+The deadline for this season is 13th June 2023 with further dates to be announced later.

 For more information